Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/02-create-user.md

-# CREATE USER
+# USERS
 ---
-In this module, we'll add a client method for creating a user.
+In this module, we'll add client methods for creating and logging in as a user.
 <hr />

 ### User Scripts